JulioAugustoLopez/JulioAugustoLopez/README.md

               alt="YouTube Badge" />
 </a>

 <h3 align="center">Artificial Skin encourages and supports the development and production of artificial human Skin.
-When combined with ozone and bio larval therapies, the artificial Skin provides positive and efficient results for the most expeditious and most minor painful recovery of patients with compromised dermal conditions.
-It even substantially reduces scarring resulting from surgery.
-It is a microfiber and biosynthetic, pure cellulose film that is an ideal temporary substitute for Skin, having a very similar structure.
-The first applications of artificial Skin were in cases of a temporary need for Skin.
-At the same time, the body healed itself from severe burns, bedsores, and other dermal ulcers, surgical incisions, and excoriations or other traumatic injuries.
-Artificial Skin will be at the forefront of developing new and increasingly sophisticated technology as it matures”.</h3>
+It is a microfiber and biosynthetic, pure cellulose film that is an ideal temporary substitute for Skin, having a very similar structure.</h3>

 </div>